Year of the Sunflower

 - How to Choose the Best Sunflower Varieties by Johnny’s Selected Seeds

-Interested in buying Sunflowers for your garden?
+Interested in celebrating the Year of the Sunflower in your garden?
 Click the links below to shop our members:

-This fact sheet is provided as an educational service of the National Garden Bureau.
+This Year of the Sunflower fact sheet is provided as an educational service of the National Garden Bureau.
 There are no limitations on the use.
 Please credit National Garden Bureau, and link to this page, when using all or parts of this article or referencing the Year of the program.

 Please consider our NGB member companies as authoritative sources for information.
 Click on the Member Directory for details about our members.
 Gardeners looking for seed and plant sources should select “Shop Our Members” at the top of our homepage.